QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

     @show myval;

-This is another example of using generic programming: any type with a ``show`` function works with the ``@show`` macro
+Here we see another example of generic programming: any type with a ``show`` function works with the ``@show``

+Layering of functions (e.g. ``@show`` calling ``show``) with a "fallback" implementation makes it possible for new types to be designed and only specialized where necessary

 Unlearning Object Oriented (OO) Programming (Advanced)
 ------------------------------------------------------------
 See `Types <https://docs.julialang.org/en/v1/manual/types/#man-types-1>`_ for more on OO vs. generic types

-If you have never used programming languages such as C++, Java, Python, etc., then the type hierarchies above may seem unfamiliar and abstract -- but there is no need to read this section
+If you have never used programming languages such as C++, Java, and Python, then the type hierarchies above may seem unfamiliar and abstract

+In that case, keep an open mind that this discussion of abstract concepts will have practical consequences, but there is no need to read this section

 Otherwise, if you have used object-oriented programming (OOP) in those languages, then some of the concepts in these lecture notes will appear familiar

 **Don't be fooled!**

-The superficial similarity can lead to misuse: types are *not* just classes with poor encapsulation, and methods are *not* simply the equivalent to member functions with the order of arguments swapped
+The superficial similarity can lead to misuse: types are *not* classes with poor encapsulation, and methods are *not* the equivalent to member functions with the order of arguments swapped

 In particular, previous OO knowledge often leads people to write Julia code such as